-Here we provide an overview of the tax related requirements and key points that most need to consider when becoming resident in Spain.
+Here we provide an overview of the tax related requirements and key points that most need to consider when becoming a Spanish resident.

 Tax related requirements once you’ve taken up residency in Spain